abhivatsa/robot_software_architect_POC/README.md

 # NewArchitect base ver1
-# this got the motor info and states are running properly
+# this got the motor info and states are running properly but not using actuator control